RiotMachine/ArtistsForArtists/README.md

 ##### SQL database

-The database has 4 central tables:
+The database has 3 central tables:

 - Users
-- Artists
 - Subdomains
 - Works

-    Subdomains and works are linked to artists.
+     Works are linked to a single subdomain.
 The subdomain table is used to store the artist's settings for his/her URL path.
 The works table is used to store the works the artist uploads.
 The users table links to the subdomains table in the case that a user has an artist page.

 ##### Python/Flask backend